Tracardi/tracardi-api/docs/flow/actions/data_exists_action.md

 # Data check action

-This plugin check if data exists.
+This plugin check if data exists and is not null or empty.

 Type the path to property to be checked.

 Example: